kapiblue/QAP-local-search/README.md

 ### Getting started

-Enter the directory in the terminal and run `cargo run`.
+To run the experiments for the first report, please run `cargo run --bin report1_exp`

 ### Documentation